Apply to vetted scholarship programs in one clickAdvertiser disclosure

 - Public health

-To check if your employer makes you eligible for PSLF, use the PSLF Help Tool.
+To check if your employer makes you eligible for PSLF, use the PSLF Employer Search Tool.
 This tool will also allow you to track how many payments you have left.

 The second requirement is the type of loans that are forgivable.
-PSLF will only forgive federal Direct Loans.
-It is not applicable to private loans.
-If you have FFEL or Perkins loans, they can be consolidated into a Direct Consolidation Loan.
+PSLF will only forgive federal Direct Loans and is not applicable to private loans.
+If you have Federal Family Education Loan (FFEL) or Perkins loans, they can be consolidated into a Direct Consolidation Loan.
 Be sure to consolidate these loans as soon as possible if you want to have them forgiven so that your payments count toward the required amount.

 How can PSLF help you?

-Public Service Loan Forgiveness can provide student debt relief for people working in public service.
+- Public Service Loan Forgiveness provides student debt relief for people working in public service.
 After 10 years of payments, you will have the remainder of your debt forgiven.

 Public Service Loan Forgiveness is a program that can save you a substantial amount on your student loan debt.
 The program only kicks in after 10 years, so you’ll have to plan for it well in advance.